Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Introduction

-A major barrier hindering the practical utility of quantum simulations is the proper enforcement of the symmetries characterizing the system of interest.
-In the context of chemical applications, for example, the electronic Hamiltonian conserves the number of particles $N$, the projection of the total spin on the $z$ axis $S_z$, the total spin squared $S^2$, and the irreducible representation of the molecular point group.
-Arguably, the most important aspect of symmetry adaptation is the disentangling of states with different symmetry properties.
-Indeed, if a quantum algorithm violates even one of the inherent symmetries of the problem of interest, there is always a risk of collapsing into a state with undesired symmetry.
-This issue is particularly problematic because error-mitigation techniques \cite{Cai.2023.10.1103/RevModPhys.95.045005}, such as postselection \cite{Aaronson.2005.10.1098/rspa.2005.1546}, are generally ineffective in this scenario.
-To be precise, although postselection based on the targeted symmetry eigenvalue is useful in restoring symmetries artificially broken due to device noise \cite{Bonet-Monroig.2018.PhysRevA.98.062339,McArdle.2019.10.1103/PhysRevLett.122.180501}, it cannot be applied when the state produced by the noiseless quantum algorithm belongs to a wrong symmetry sector.
+Such dramatic failures due to variational collapse are particularly problematic because error-mitigation techniques \cite{Cai.2023.10.1103/RevModPhys.95.045005}, \foreign{e.g.}, postselection \cite{Aaronson.2005.10.1098/rspa.2005.1546}, are generally ineffective in this scenario.
+To be precise, although postselection based on the targeted symmetry eigenvalue is useful in restoring symmetries artificially broken due to device noise \cite{Bonet-Monroig.2018.PhysRevA.98.062339,McArdle.2019.10.1103/PhysRevLett.122.180501}, it cannot be applied when the state produced by the noiseless quantum algorithm belongs to a wrong symmetry sector, as in the collapse to the incorrect triplet state shown in panel (c) of \cref{fig:h2o_gsd}.
 These observations emphasize the need for quantum algorithms that rigorously respect all available symmetries.
 Moreover, respecting symmetries in quantum simulations offers several advantages \cite{Magoulas.2025.10.1080/00268976.2025.2534672}.
 To begin with, the dimension of the many-electron Hilbert space is significantly reduced when symmetry constraints are enforced, resulting in far fewer optimization parameters to obtain accurate or even numerically exact results.
 Furthermore, for adaptive algorithms \cite{Grimsley.2019.10.1038/s41467-019-10988-2,Ryabinkin.2020.10.1021/acs.jctc.9b01084,Stair.2021.10.1103/PRXQuantum.2.030301}, symmetry adaptation leads to smaller operator pools and, hence, fewer measurements during the operator selection process.